fmadore/IWAC-overview/Refactoring roadmap.md

 **Improvement:**
 - Create a standardized D3.js wrapper/factory for the application
 - Separate D3.js rendering logic from component business logic
+- ✅ Implement standardized resize handling with useD3Resize hook

 **Implementation steps:**
+1. ✅ Create standardized resize handling with useD3Resize hook
-1. Create a D3 service/factory with standardized methods
+2. Create a D3 service/factory with standardized methods
-2. Extract visualization-specific rendering to separate modules (countryChart.ts, timelineChart.ts, etc.)
+3. Extract visualization-specific rendering to separate modules (countryChart.ts, timelineChart.ts, etc.)
-3. Implement a consistent data transformation approach
+4. Implement a consistent data transformation approach
-4. Update visualization components to use the new abstraction
+5. Update visualization components to use the new abstraction

 ## 3. Streamline the Translation System